Balanced budget amendment: France

 Article 34 of the Constitution was amended in 2008 to include the objective of balancing the public sector accounts.
-In 2012, France passed a new law (2012-1403), creating the independent High Council of Public Finances, giving it the responsibility to report on the sustainability and deviation from planned targets of public spending.
+In 2012, France passed a new law (2012–1403), creating the independent High Council of Public Finances, giving it the responsibility to report on the sustainability and deviation from planned targets of public spending.

 Germany

 In 2009, Germany's constitution was amended to introduce the Schuldenbremse ("debt brake"), a balanced budget provision.
 This applies to both the federal government and the Länder (German states).
 From 2016 onwards, the federal government was forbidden to run a structural deficit of more than 0.35% of GDP.
 Since 2020, the states have not been permitted to run any structural deficit at all.
 The Basic Law permits an exception to be made for emergencies such as a natural disaster or severe economic crisis.
+The Federal government also used off-budget funds (Sondervermögen) to circumvent the brake rule.
+The debt brake has been criticized for low flexibility.

 Italy

 In 2011, Italian Prime Minister Silvio Berlusconi promised to balance the budget by 2013, and a balanced budget amendment to the Constitution of Italy was added in 2012 with an overwhelming parliamentary majority, under the following Monti government.
 Under the amended Constitution, deficit spending can still take place in the event of emergencies, but only if authorized by a majority of the entire membership in both houses of Parliament.
-In practice, Parliament has always approved spending deficit proposed by the government, sometimes even with the backing of the opposition.
+In practice, the term "emergency" has been loosely interpreted, and Parliament has always authorized the borrowing of new debt; Italy has not yet had a balanced budget since the passage of the amendment.